Can You Repackage MCA Loans?

 If your business has taken out multiple merchant cash advances (MCAs), you're not alone—and you may be feeling the financial pressure.
 Many small business owners find themselves juggling multiple daily payments to different MCA funders, leading to cash flow issues and stress.

-The question becomes: can you consolidate MCA loans?
+The question becomes: can you repackage MCA loans?
 The answer is complicated—but there are some options available.
-This article will explain what MCA consolidation is, how it works, and why speaking with a qualified attorney is often a smart move.
+This article will explain what MCA repackaging is, how it works, and why speaking with a qualified attorney is often a smart move.

-Since MCAs are technically not loans, but purchases of future receivables, traditional debt consolidation programs often don’t apply.
+Since MCAs are technically not loans, but purchases of future receivables, traditional debt restructuring programs often don’t apply.
 That said, there are still a few potential avenues to consider.

 This is when a new funder provides a lump sum or line of credit to cover the daily payments owed to your existing MCA funders.
 In return, you agree to make a single daily payment to the new funder.